 partial proper vertex-colouring is used to cut down the search tree.
 The

-, which says to use this partial colouring.
+default is true, which says to use this partial colouring.
 This is

 usually the best choice.
 For backward compatibility, col a rational

-number means the same as col=true
+number means the same as col=true.

 The optional parameter wts should be a list of vertex-weights; the list

-, with the i-th element being the
+should be of length gamma.order, with the i-th element being the

 weight of vertex i.
 The weights must be all positive integers if k